Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: There's fewer ships, cleaner water.

 NATASHA ROMANOFF: You know, if you're about to tell me to look on the bright side.
 Um...
-I'm about you to hit you in the head with a peanut butter sandwich. [jokingly
+I'm about you to hit you in the head with a peanut butter sandwich. [jokingly s